kmgallahan/Style-as-Code/docs/The_Best_Practices/unused_code.md

 ## Justification

 Writing new code requires concentration.
-An IDE suggesting that code be removed immediately after it is creates unnecessary distraction.
+It is distracting to have an IDE often suggest code be removed immediately after creation.

 Regarding **IDE0060: Remove unused parameters**: event handlers attached through XAML will always be flagged as having unused parameters.